DecisionsDev/decision-intelligence-mcp-server/README.md

 #### Basic authentication

-Create the MCP server by using decisions that are deployed in IBM Automation Decision Services that uses the basic authentication:
+Create the MCP server by using decisions that are deployed in Automation Decision Services that uses the basic authentication:

 ```bash
 npx -y di-mcp-server --authentication-mode basic --basic-username <YOUR_USERNAME> --basic-password <YOUR_PASSWORD> --url https://myads-hostname/ads/runtime/api/v1